 - NCC Porcelain Protector – again as it says on the tin – designed to protect the surfaces and increase resistance to staining and make cleaning easier.

 We must also say that porcelain is a fantastic addition to the landscapers options; however, there are also some other aspects of performance and the claims being made for external porcelain tiles that should also be fully considered and understood just as carefully, such as:

 - Porcelain is anti-slip / slip resistant ……?

-- Porcelain does not need water jet cleaning……?
+- Porcelain does not need jet washing / water jet cleaning……?

-The best solution for good quality, high performance, external grade porcelain paving jointing is not an internal tile grout, but it is an equally high performance, 2-part, epoxy resin bound, graded fine alluvial sand system.
-This is the unique solution provided by using GftK’s vdw 815+, which is undoubtedly the best we have seen.
-This solution is also extremely durable like the porcelain.
-As mentioned earlier with regard to natural stone paving jointing, why would you want to invest in expensive, high performance, top of the range, external porcelain tiles – and then point them with an internal bathroom grout, or a one-part jointing compound that is primarily stocked by merchants because it is cheap and easy to use, or a cement based grout that is going to be difficult to clean and have inadequate flexural and tensile properties and limited adhesion to dense surfaces, such as porcelain.
-A well as these materials being very difficult to clean off the finished surfaces – Why would you ever even want to do that….?!?
-Call NCC Streetscape, use the GftK solution and get it right first time and for the long term!
+This materials technology, and these specific high-performance paving jointing products are designed to be extremely durable and resistant for the long-term, just like good external porcelain tile paving.
+As mentioned earlier with regard to natural stone paving jointing, why would you want to invest in expensive, high performance, top of the range, external porcelain tiles – and then point them with an internal bathroom grout, or a one-part jointing compound that is primarily stocked by merchants because it is cheap and easy to use, or even with a cement based grout that is going to be difficult to clean from day 1, and will have inadequate flexural and tensile properties in service, plus cement has limited adhesion to dense surfaces, such as porcelain.....so why would you do it......?

-For more advice or assistance with your specific porcelain paving project including selecting the right jointing product, the estimated consumption and the installation, please call 01257 266696 for FREE Expert Advice.
+For more advice or assistance with your specific porcelain tile paving project including selecting the right jointing product, the estimated consumption and the installation, please call 01257 266696 for FREE Expert Advice.